COMP-4350-Group-6/budgetwise/TESTING-RATIONALE.md

 # Testing Rationale: Budgets and Categories

-This guide explains why we test specific behaviors for Categories and Budgets, and how we structure those tests to validate domain rules, usecases, and cross-cutting flows.
+This guide explains why we test specific behaviors and how we structure those tests to validate domain rules, usecases, and cross-cutting flows.
 It complements the how-to in [TESTING.md](budgetwise/TESTING.md).

 ## Principles and Strategy